shapeshed/shapeshed.com/content/posts/unix-tr.md

     echo 'the cat in the hat' | tr 'abcdefgh' '123' t33 31t in t33 31t

-The last character of the second set is repeat to match any letter from c-h.
+The last character of the second set is repeated to match any letter from c-h.
 Using the truncate option limits the matching to the length of the second set.

     echo 'the cat in the hat' | tr -t 'abcdefgh' '123' the 31t in the h1t

-Note that this option is not available on the BSD version of `tr`.
+Note that this option is not available in the BSD version of `tr`.

 ## How to find and replace